OmiyaGames/picture-this/README.md

 ### Straight Line Gesture

-When the client swings their arms up-and-down twice, followed by a Direction Gesture, this informs their artist to draw a straight line from their pen's current position to the indicated direction.
+When the client swings their arms up-and-down twice, followed by a **Direction Gesture**, this informs their artist to draw a straight line from their pen's current position to the indicated direction.

 #### Example